morganfeeney/interior/README.md

 # Interior

-Interior is a SASS based grid system aimed towards front-end developers and web designers, and anyone else in-between.
+Interior is a Sass based grid system aimed towards front-end developers and web designers, and anyone else in-between.
 There are a host of useful features to combat every-day scenarios effectively; such as layouts for eCommerce sites.

 [Project page](http://morganfeeney.github.io/interior/)